 Network flows rely on technology to operate.
-They also depend on the political will of people and their governments to 1) allow interactions with other places and 2) find the financial resources needed to overcome physical obstacles to transport and telecommunications.
+They also depend on the political will of people and their governments to (1) allow interactions with other places and (2) find the financial resources needed to overcome physical obstacles to transport and telecommunications.

-Manuel Castells wrote in Rise of the Network Society (1996) about how technology and political decision making have allowed the global economy to function in real time as a single unit.
+Almost 30 years ago, Manuel Castells observed in Rise of the Network Society (1996) that technology and political decision making were allowing the global economy to function in real time as a single unit.
 Castells analysed how key players, such as the major TNCs, constantly scan the world for potential profit, connecting together skilled populations and affluent markets in the process.
-At the same time, unskilled labour markets, be they Burkina Faso or the US ghettos of Baltimore, are effectively left 'switched off' from economic globalization.
-A fourth world of switched-off places emerges from this network analysis: a world of social exclusion, whose inhabitants - be they subsistence farmers in Chad or homeless Parisians - can be found living in any continent or city.
+At the same time, less skilled labour markets, be they rural villages in Burkina Faso or the US inner urban neighbourhoods of Baltimore, are effectively left 'switched off' from economic globalization.
+A so-called 'fourth world' of switched-off places emerges from this network analysis: a world of social exclusion and marginalized communities, whose people - be they farmers in Chad or homeless Parisians - can be found living in any continent or city.

-This unit is mindful of the individuals and societies who remain disconnected from global interactions and the reasons for this.
+This unit is mindful of the individuals and societies who remain relatively disconnected from global interactions and the reasons for this.
 Personal and geographical exclusion from global networks and flows occurs for many reasons: the world we occupy is far from being borderless.

-Think about all the possible reasons why some places are poorly connected to global networks.
+Think about all the possible reasons why some places are weakly connected to global networks.